apache/pulsar-site/docs/client-libraries-producers.md

 </Tabs>
 ````

-## Send messages
+## Publish messages

-This example shows how to send messages using producers.
+This example shows how to publish messages synchronously using producers.
+The call will be blocked until the broker tells us that the message has been successfully published.

 ````mdx-code-block
 <Tabs groupId="lang-choice"